zack/event-manager/README.md

     - [x] The event is attached to a specific mailing list
   - [x] An admin can initiate invitations to an event
     - [x] The event generates plaintext emails for everyone who has selected that option
-    - [ ] The event generates gcal invites for everyone who has selected that option
   - [x] An admin can delete an event
     - [x] A placeholder page is set up indicating the event was deleted
     - [x] All invited users are notified that the event was deleted